EbryxLabs/awsip/README.md

 ```
 After installation, you can make use of `awsip` utility to check for ips.
 ```
-awsip -ips 1.1.1.1 2.2.2.2 5.4.3.0/28
+awsip 1.1.1.1 2.2.2.2 5.4.3.0/28
 ```
-Using `-ips` parameter, you can provide a white-spaced list of ip addresses / ranges.
+You can provide a white-spaced list of ip addresses / ranges.
 You can also provide a filename containing ip address / range on each line.
 For example, you have a file `myips.txt` with following format.
 ```
 192.0.0.1
 7.7.7.0/28